pouretrebelle/chareads.com/content/books/migrated/2019-08-21-two-towers/index.md

 author: J.R.R.
 Tolkien
 publisher: HarperCollins
 image: cover.jpg
-dateBookPublished: 2001-01-01
+dateBookPublished: 1999-03-19
-pageCount: null
+pageCount: 439
-bookHeight: 150
+bookHeight: 198
 goodreadsReviewId: 2916731521
+isbn13: 9780261102361

 summary: |
+  The second part of J.R.R.
+Tolkien's epic adventure The Lord of the Rings.
+  The Company of the Ring is sundered.
+Frodo and Sam continue their journey alone down the great River Anduin - alone, that is, save for the mysterious creeping figure that follows wherever they go.
-  The Fellowship was scattered.
-Some were bracing hopelessly for war against the ancient evil of Sauron.
-Some were contending with the treachery of the wizard Saruman.
-Only Frodo and Sam were left to take the accursed Ring of Power to be destroyed in Mordor–the dark Kingdom where Sauron was supreme.
-Their guide was Gollum, deceitful and lust-filled, slave to the corruption of the Ring.
-Thus continues the magnificent, bestselling tale of adventure begun in The Fellowship of the Ring, which reaches its soul-stirring climax in The Return of the King.
+  Thus continues the classic tale begun in The Fellowship of the Ring, which reaches its awesome climax in The Return of the King.

 series:
   title: The Lord of the Rings